-On that point, and digressing slightly, it would be easy to marvel at all this rarely seen contemporary Socialist Realism as a terrible exercise in propaganda but our own society is no less peculiar.
+On that point, and digressing slightly, it would be easy to marvel at all this rarely seen contemporary Socialist Realism as a terrible exercise in propaganda but are other societies any less peculiar?
 Outside the MAK which hosted the show stood a billboard framing the huge face of a smiling election candidate next to related slogans.
-Are not games worlds like Grand Theft Auto, the common uses of computer graphics and photographic manipulation, as media writer Lev Manovich suggests (initially in his essay The Paradoxes of Digital Photography, 1995) ominous too, attempts to shape our minds or make a wretched world seem reasonable.
-Thirdly the mass of deliberately meaningless corporate art, and much modern conceptual art too by the way, so opposite to the dictates of Juche, is utterly convenient for what is called Capitalism, unquestioning and soulless.
-No wonder for instance Michael Kimmelman instructs us that Matthew Barney is “the most important American artist of his generation” (New York Times Magazine, 1999).
-At street level maybe graffiti is a crude equivalent of North Korean Realism, once intense, packed and subversive, now endorsed by governments and councils, if containing any message at all it’s one that glamorises gangsterism in the way movies do, safe in other words for the corporations and legal mafia.
-And we haven’t begun to deal with the holiday snap, the family album, the wedding photograph tradition which often and not always amounted to simple misinformation, idealisation of the nuclear family idea.
-Religious art deserves a mention but enough of this, what about the exhibition?
+Are not games worlds like Grand Theft Auto, the common uses of computer graphics and photographic manipulation, as media writer Lev Manovich suggests (initially in his essay The Paradoxes of Digital Photography, 1995) ominous too, effectively shaping our minds or making a wretched world seem exciting.
+Thirdly, isn’t the mass of deliberately meaningless corporate art, and purportedly conceptual art too by the way, so opposite to the dictates of Juche, too convenient for what is called capitalism?
+No wonder for instance Michael Kimmelman instructs us that Matthew Barney is ‘the most important American artist of his generation”‘ (New York Times Magazine, 1999).
+At street level maybe graffiti is a crude equivalent of North Korean Realism, once intense, both consciously didactic and witty, now endorsed by governments and councils and, if containing any message at all, it is one that glamorises gangsterism in the way movies often do.
+And this is not even to begin considering the holiday snap, the family album, wedding photography and other traditions which often, but not always, amount to misinformation, idealisation of the nuclear family idea and so on.
+The history and uses of religious art deserve a mention too…

 Rough notes in no particular order:

 – Experts at painting/drawing what look like genuine smiles